 1 egg

-This is just the beginning, The more you learn about leavening agents, flour and water, sugar and fat and hot they interact.
-What happens when you apply heat.
-What effects yeast have on dough you become more and more a BAKER!
+This is just the beginning, the more you learn about leavening agents, flour, water, sugar and fat and how they interact the better of a baker you will be.
+In the following pages of this book you will learn what happens when you apply heat.
+When you begin to learn the effects that yeast have on dough, you become more and more of a BAKER!
 Whoa slow down we are not ready yet for homemade bread but it’s coming along with pizza dough, cakes, pies, rolls pastries and COOKIES!

 We have to learn to walk before we can run…..right now at least where moving….crawling but on our way.
 Pancakes, file it under your first real recipe.